CTJMID/CV/README.md

 As the sole company director:

-- negotiated purchase of the lease for my business venue, dealt with finaceers, and creditors and oversaw a budgeted renovation in order to establish my buisness
+- I negotiated purchase of the lease for my business venue, dealt with financiers, creditors and oversaw a budgeted renovation in order to establish my business.
-- developed my business at my site by overseeing all operations, including recruitment, people development, marketing and customer relations, resulting in monthly agrregate profit.
+- I developed my business by overseeing all operations, including recruitment, product, people development, marketing and customer relations, resulting annual profit in my second year.
-- sold my business lease for 120% of the purchase price, making considerable profit.
+- I sold my business for at 120% of the purchase price, making considerable profit.